 Indicator 17.
-Percentage of enforcement cases where enforcement action is taken or a retrospective application received within 180 days from the start of the case (in those cases where it was expedient to enforce) "Good" "Fair" "Improvement needed" Target to be benchmarked Target to be benchmarked Target to be benchmarked
+Percentage of enforcement cases where enforcement action is taken or a retrospective application granted within 180 days from the start of the case (in those cases where it was expedient to enforce) "Good" "Fair" "Improvement needed" Target to be benchmarked Target to be benchmarked Target to be benchmarked

-Authority's performance 93 It is considered that this performance is very good albeit difficult to fully assess without benchmarking.
-9% of all valid planning applications received were those which had been submitted following enforcement investigations, which identifies that a number of enforcement cases are resolved through the submission of a planning application The Enforcement Officer has a pro-active approach to encourage the submission of applications which also involves helping applicants to submit valid applic ations.
+9% of all valid planning applications received were those which had been submitted following enforcement investigations, which identifies that a number of enforcement cases are resolved through the submission of a planning application The Enforcement Officers have a pro-active approach to encourage the submission of applications which also involves helping applicants to submit valid applications.